Never Look Away (2018, Germany, Dir: Florian Henckel von Donnersmarck)

 Well, director Florian Henckel von Donnersmarck may be in the lead for having one of the longest names in the history of cinema.

 So, I was quite surprised when I randomly came upon Never Look Away by accident on Netflix.
 I think it’s of the greatest movies I’ve ever seen.
-Most of the ‘content’ on Netflix is just a waste of my time, frankly, but there are a few gems.
+Most of the newly produced ‘content’ on Netflix is just a waste of my time, frankly, but there are a few gems.

 One of the reasons I like certain directors is an emphasis on visuals over dialogue.
 I personally don’t think “words” illuminate much truth in life or art, rather it is what we see visually that is the most meaningful.